mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieves detailed information for a specified constraint.
+    Gets information about the specified constraint.